 3. Pronoun Pins - Educate People

-I wish I would’ve added this to my FTM essentials list in the earlier part of my transition.
+I wish I would’ve added this to my transition essentials list in the earlier part of my transition.
 These are a great tool to let others know how they should refer to you.
 Whether you’re having trouble being seen or you just want to advocate for others, these pins send a clear message!

 4. Self Care Products - Take Care of YOU

-Self-care is a MUST on your FTM essentials list.
+Self-care is a MUST on your essentials list.
 Of course, self-care needs are going to differ depending on the person.
 Ask yourself what helps you feel less dysphoric or makes your transition easier on you and your body.

 Personally, I love having a handsome journal to write down my thoughts and feelings.
-Transitioning can be hard to process mentally.
+Transitioning can be a lot to process mentally.
 Keeping a journal is a healthy way to express your thoughts.
 It also can be a great reference later on your journey to remind you how far you've come.

 I'm also a huge fan of scented candles.
 This Sexy Man candle makes me feel like I'm certified GQ.
 I know some people may think candles are cheesy but aromatherapy has been scientifically proven to be effective.
 Plus it's a really inexpensive way to make your bedroom a little more pleasant.

 Doing things that make you feel good is essential for this journey.
 If you're not into candles or journaling, no sweat.
-Give it some real honest thought and figure out what little things you can do to show yourself some love.
+Give it some honest thought and figure out what little things you can do to show yourself some love.

 The NYTC Mid Binder is one of the best on the market.
 While no binder is truly comfortable, this one is as good as it gets.
 It's stretchy and breathable while still offering solid compression.